nine8439/Soft_Eng_pres_4/Desktop/Patriot.md

 Also Important: It is contained in a mobile shelter capable of withstanding  Electromagnetic Interference, chemical/biological attacks, and also acts as protection against the elements.

+3. OE-349 Antenna Mast Group, consists of mobile platform, and 4 antennas in two pairs with it's associated amplifiers and radios
+Important: This creates the communications network for the system

+4. M901 Launching Station: station where the missile is launched, self-contained.

+<h2>Patriot Missile Technology</h2>